cataseven/Google-Map-Card/README.md

 # Google Map Card for Home Assistant

-A simple and responsive Lovelace custom card that displays the location of a `person.` entity using the Google Maps JavaScript API
+A simple and responsive Lovelace custom card that displays the location of a `person.` `zone.` or `device_tracker.`entities and track their routes using the Google Maps JavaScript API

 ## Features